-To help calm your child’s busy and excited mind , quieten her well before it’s time for bed.
-Say goodnight to everyone and take her with you to a quiet room.
-Spend about 10 to 15 minutes in quiet activity such as reading or doing puzzles before starting her bedtime routine.
+To help calm your child’s busy and excited mind , quieten them well before it’s time for bed.
+Say goodnight to everyone and take them with you to a quiet room.
+Spend about 10 to 15 minutes in quiet activity such as reading or doing puzzles before starting their bedtime routine.

 I can’t fall asleep….

-If you have concerns that your child will struggle to go to sleep on the first few nights away from home or with guests in your house, aim to do the bathing and bed time story reading by yourself for the first couple of nights until your child is used to the changes.
+If you have concerns that your child will struggle to go to sleep on the first few nights away or with guests in your house, aim to do the bathing and bed time story reading by yourself for the first few nights until your child is used to the changes.
 Rather than helping out at bedtime, you could ask grandparents to get your little ones ready for the day in the morning…then you can have a well needed lie-in.